-The last important thing on the agenda is how to improve the market sales.
+The last important agenda is how to improve the market sales.

 3. the + noun is used when referring to something which will be identified later.

 The research they've done is quite impressive. (= a specific reference) The study they've made proves that market sales in cities are higher than in rural areas. (= a specific reference)